SheisAddiee/NLP_Lab_Group7/README.md

 1. Open Jupyter Notebook
  - Launch Anaconda Navigator or run the following command in your terminal:

         jupyter notebook

- -Then navigate to where you saved the notebook file.
+ - Then navigate to where you saved the notebook file.

 2. Open the Project Notebook

- Load the file named fifa19_role_prediction.ipynb.
+ - Load the file named fifa19_role_prediction.ipynb.

 3. Check the Dataset Path

- Make sure your FIFA 19 dataset path matches the one in the code.
+ - Make sure your FIFA 19 dataset path matches the one in the code.

     "data = pd.read_csv('path_to_your/FIFA19.csv')"

--If your dataset is in a different folder, just change the path accordingly.
+- If your dataset is in a different folder, just change the path accordingly.

 4. Install the Required Packages

 Run this command in a new cell or in your terminal:

     pip install pandas numpy scikit-learn matplotlib seaborn shap

 5. Run the Notebook

-Click on the "Kernel" tab, then select "Restart & Run All" to execute all cells.
+- Click on the "Kernel" tab, then select "Restart & Run All" to execute all cells.

-Sit back and let the notebook train both models and generate the visualizations.
+- Sit back and let the notebook train both models and generate the visualizations.

 6. View the Results

 You’ll get:

     📊 Performance Metrics (Accuracy, F1 Score, etc.)